Gelweita: Overview

-He also remarked the favourable position that Gelweita lies in for a potential Somali settlement, the area belongs to Garabsare Sub-calan of Warsangel.
+He also remarked the favourable position that Gelweita lies in for a potential Somali settlement, the area belongs to Idarays- Muse Ismail Sub-calan of Habar garhejis.

 On the way from Bunder Jedid to Las Kuray, Lieutenant Speke remarks that Las Galwayta would be a favourable site for a Somali settlement.
 The water is deep even close to the shore, and there is an easy ascent from it to the summit of the mountains.
 The consequence is that it is coveted by the Warsingali, who are opposed by the present proprietors, the Habr Gerhajis.
 The Sultan of the former family resists any settlement for fear of dividing and weakening their force; it is too far from their pastures, and they have not men enough for both purposes.